DavidStrausz/cordova-plugin-live-ocr/README.md

 * Android Studio maybe complains about a few things (deprecated ndk use etc.)
 * Delete the jnilibs included by the plugin in Android Studio: `android/jniLibs/*` (only needed for builds)
 * Open `build.gradle (Module: android)`
-  * Delete following line: `apply from: "cordova-plugin-live-ocr/hofer-libs.gradle"`
+  * Delete following line: `apply from: "cordova-plugin-live-ocr/<appid>-libs.gradle"`
-* Include OCRTest project as module in android project (select gradle project)
+* Include OCRTest (from previously cloned android-ocr fork) project as module in android project (select gradle project)
 * Open `OcrActivity.java` (`android/java/at.ventocom.liveocr.OcrActivity`)
 * Click into the red colored `CaptureActivity` and hit `alt + enter` to add a dependency on previously included OCRTest project
 * When done modifying, build the project, copy `platforms/android/OCRTest/build/outputs/aar/OCRTest-release.aar` and replace the existing one in `cordova-plugin-live-ocr/lib` (don't forget to rename)

 #### Finally:
-* Remove the plugin, remove android platform, readd platform and plugin
+* Remove the plugin, readd the plugin, remove android platform, readd platform
 * Rebuild

 ---------------------------------------------------------------------------

 ## TODO:
+* Fix iOS crash: when tesseract is in the process of recognizing a text and user aborts scanning, the app may crash in some cases
-* test on different os versions (Android and iOS) - works on android 4.4+ and iOS 9, 10 - iOS 8.4 tested in emulator
+* Test on different os versions (Android and iOS) - works on android 4.4+ and iOS 9, 10 - iOS 8.4 tested in emulator

-### Resolved:
+### Possibly resolved by XCode8:
-* find a solution to disable bitcode automatically in Pods project (iOS) - possible solution: http://stackoverflow.com/questions/32640149/disable-bitcode-for-project-and-cocoapods-dependencies-with-xcode7, resolved by upgrading to xcode 8 non beta
+* Find a solution to disable bitcode automatically in Pods project (iOS) - possible solution: http://stackoverflow.com/questions/32640149/disable-bitcode-for-project-and-cocoapods-dependencies-with-xcode7, resolved by upgrading to xcode 8 non beta
-* use ionic build on macOS/OSX - fixed onmacos and xcode 8 by adding this line to cordova/lib build.js '-destination', 'platform=iOS Simulator,name=iPhone 6,OS=9.3', resolved by upgrading to xcode 8 non beta
+* Use ionic build on macOS/OSX - fixed onmacos and xcode 8 by adding this line to cordova/lib build.js '-destination', 'platform=iOS Simulator,name=iPhone 6,OS=9.3', resolved by upgrading to xcode 8 non beta